achille-martin/pyqt-crom/README.md

 * [PySide](https://wiki.qt.io/Qt_for_Python) is developed by Qt, but surprisingly requires a lot of setup and various tools to convert from a script to a mobile app for instance, as expressed by Qt itself on [Qt website](https://www.qt.io/blog/taking-qt-for-python-to-android).
 Even though [pyqtdeploy](https://riverbankcomputing.com/software/pyqtdeploy/intro) also requires a lot of setup to convert a [PyQt](https://riverbankcomputing.com/software/pyqt/intro) script into a cross-platform app, the process is robust and reliable.

-The tool [pyqtdeploy](https://riverbankcomputing.com/software/pyqtdeploy/intro) is still not perfect, but the limitations are non-critical for the target audience:
+:heavy_check_mark: The tool [pyqtdeploy](https://riverbankcomputing.com/software/pyqtdeploy/intro) is still not perfect, but the limitations are non-critical for the target audience:

 * Qt documentation is great for C++, but less for Python
 * [Pyqtdeploy](https://riverbankcomputing.com/software/pyqtdeploy/intro) documentation is almost non-existent
 * The size of generated apps is usually bigger than expected, because they need to include a Python interpreter if not available on the OS (e.g. Android apps).

-The aforementioned limitations constitute obstacles that can be tackled by PyQt-CroM.
+:sunglasses: The aforementioned limitations constitute obstacles that can be tackled by PyQt-CroM.

 <a id="toc"></a>
 ## Table of Contents